jotavare/42-resources/README.md

 Thank you for visiting my repository!
 Here, you will find a collection of resources that I have found helpful during my time at 42 School, as well as some that were not as useful but interesting nonetheless.

-Also, I wrote an article called ["One Year of 42"](https://www.linkedin.com/pulse/one-year-42-jo%2525C3%2525A3o-oliveira%3FtrackingId=JXfh9y%252BmQh6t82Ka1utcWQ%253D%253D/?trackingId=JXfh9y%2BmQh6t82Ka1utcWQ%3D%3D).
-Basically is a resume of my life experiences, achievements and the educational milestones I achieved this last year at 42.
-So, if you're a (42) student, a professional considering a return to education or unsure about the future, I hope this helps ease your path and not feel alone.

 > [!NOTE]
 > If you have a link or a correction to suggest, please don't hesitate to do a pull request or contact me.
 I highly value any contributions and will evaluate them for possible inclusion in the repository.
 - - - -